octobercms/docs/backend-lists.md

 <a name="column-image"></a>
 ### Image

-`image` - displays an image using the built in [image resizing functionality](../services/image-resizing#resize-sources).
+`image` - displays an image column with the option to resize the output.

     avatar:
         label: Avatar